naibor/alx-low_level_programming/0x08-recursion/README.md

     - NOTE: The standard library provides a different function: sqrt.
 Run man sqrt to learn more.
 - A function that returns 1 if the input integer is a prime number, otherwise return 0.
     - Prototype: int is_prime_number(int n);
+- A function that returns 1 if a string is a palindrome and 0 if not.
+    - Prototype: int is_palindrome(char *s);
+    - An empty string is a palindrome
+- A function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.
+    - Prototype: int wildcmp(char *s1, char *s2);
+    - s2 can contain the special character *.
+    - The special char * can replace any string (including an empty string)